 Conventional agriculture employs the use of fungicides and other chemical treatments to protect and allow the seed to germinate in wet and cool conditions.
-All of our seed is untreated.
+Almost all of our seed is untreated.
 That is, they are not treated with any fungicides or chemicals.
 We suggest that you plant after soil conditions have become moderate so that a good stand can be established.
 Attempting to plant too early is gambling with the loss of your seed purchase.

 GMO (Genetically Modified Organisms) - We pledge that we will not knowingly buy, or offer for sale, any plants or seeds that have been genetically modified through laboratory practices known as Genetic Engineering (GE).
 We will continue to offer only standard, open-pollinated seed varieties as well as non-GMO hybrids.
 Call us old-fashioned . . . please!
 Click here to read The Safe Seed Pledge.

 Our Packaging - In designing the packaging for our packet seed line, we wanted to provide a product that people would recognize, appreciate, protect the seeds, and yet not be cost prohibitive.